Why some women turn to tantric massage

 Before entering the Tantra, Many women who work with the body – in therapeutic massage or other practices – say the same thing:

-the pleasure of giving, but also the fatigue of being given.
+The pleasure of giving, but also the fatigue of having given too much.

 They offer well-being without being fed in return.

-They often feel a inner emptiness, a impression of time lag between the depth of their being and the superficiality of demand.
+They often feel a inner emptiness, an impression of a disconnect between the depth of their being and the superficiality of the request.

 Some say: